Blue Ocean can be installed using the following methods:

 contains the words "blue" and "ocean."

 Select the Blue Ocean plugin’s check box near the top of the Install column and then click either the Download now and install after restart button (recommended) or the Install without restart button at the end of

-There is no need to select the check boxes of the other plugins in this filtered list because the main Blue Ocean plugin has other plugin dependencies (constituting the Blue Ocean suite of plugins) which will automatically be selected and installed when you click one of these "Install" buttons.
+There is no need to select the checkboxes of the other plugins in this filtered list.
+The main Blue Ocean plugin has other plugin dependencies (constituting the Blue Ocean suite of plugins), which will automatically be selected and installed when you click one of these "Install" buttons.

-If you chose the Install without restart button, you may need to restart Jenkins in order to gain full Blue Ocean functionality.
+If you chose the Install without restart button, you might need to restart Jenkins in order to gain full Blue Ocean functionality.

-Read more about how to install and manage plugins in the Managing Plugins page.
+Read more about how to install and manage plugins on the Managing Plugins page.

 Blue Ocean requires no additional configuration after installation, and existing Pipelines projects and other items such as freestyle projects will continue to work as usual.